xHybred/RCAS-for-ReShade/README.md

 # Installation

-Download the zip file from https://github.com/RdenBlaauwen/RCAS-for-ReShade/archive/refs/heads/main.zip.
-Then extract it to the `reshade-shaders/Shaders` directory, which is located in the directory that contains the binary of the game in question.
+Download the file then extract it to the `reshade-shaders/Shaders` directory, which is located in the directory that contains the binary of the game in question.

 # Credits